javaplus/PicoProjects/labs/6_blink_yo_self.md

     led.toggle()
     utime.sleep_ms(1000)
 ```

+A note about the code above:

+You'll notice that there is a while True statement at the end.

+while True means loop forever.
+The while statement takes an expression and executes the loop body while the expression evaluates to (boolean) "true".
+True always evaluates to boolean "true" and thus executes the loop body indefinitely.

+This is the section of the code that our pico will run forever and ever, over and over again.
+(Unless we define a way for it to break out)

 **NOTE**<details><summary> Click here for how to make this work with Pico W.</summary>
 If using the Pico W the internal pin for the LED is NOT 25.
 It's the string "LED".
 So, assuming you flashed your Pico W with the right MicroPython library(the one for the Pico W), then the led line above would look like this for the Pico W:
 ```Python